otterize/docs/docs/documentation/2-getting-started/4-mtls.md

 If you already have Otterize installed on your cluster you can skip this step.
 :::

-1. To install Otterize unr run the following commands
+1. To install Otterize run the following commands
    ```shell
    helm repo add otterize-gh https://otterize.github.io/helm-charts
    helm install -n otterize otterize otterize-gh/otterize-kubernetes